trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 For scenario B runs, we compute the nDCG@10 score for each day for each interest profile, and then average across them.
-Silent days are treated the same way as the scenario A metrics, so we will more precisely measure nDCG@10-p.
+Silent days are treated the same way as the scenario A metrics, so to be more precise, we will measure nDCG@10-p.